 The WAGE\$ grant is nearing completion.
 It has successfully met nearly all its targets.
 For example, it helped increase the enrollment of minority apprentices by 10%, which is very good, and developed new apprenticeships in information technology, healthcare, and advanced manufacturing.
-Information technology may be a very successful endeavor because its occupations work across all other sectors; the Bureau will conduct outreach efforts to recruit IT sponsors and apprentices across all sectors.
+Information technology may be a very successful endeavor because its occupations work across all other sectors.
+The Bureau will soon conduct outreach efforts to recruit IT sponsors and apprentices.

 Two targets have proved difficult to meet: enrolling apprentices in the first apprenticeships in new industries; and enrolling female apprentices.
 The first apprenticeships in an industry commonly grow very slowly because employers are either unfamiliar with apprenticeship or need more time to adapt their administrative operations.
-Recruiting women apprentices has proven historically challenging for many sectors of the economy.
+Recruiting women apprentices has proven historically challenging.